Kevin Korjus: Formula Renault 3.5 Series

 With his results and potential in the Formula Renault series, Korjus joined the Renault Driver Development programme for the continuation of his career.
 He was signed to drive for Formula Renault 3.5 Series team Tech 1 Racing in late 2010.
 On April 17, 2011 he became the youngest driver to win a race in Formula Renault 3.5 Series – at 18 years 3 months and 8 days – with his victory in Monaco in 2008.
 In 2011 season he placed sixth place overall and second in the Rookie of the Year standings, and finished the season with fastest lap, three wins and four podium finishes during the season.

 Korjus began the 2012 season with Tech 1, where he was partnered with series debutant Jules Bianchi.
 Korjus endured a difficult season, with a string of early retirements and mechanical problems that affected his qualifying performances, though he recovered to finish on the podium in the second race at the Moscow Raceway.
 However, with three rounds left in the season, Korjus left Tech-1 and joined the Lotus-backed Charouz Racing System team, and his place at Tech 1 was taken by GP3 series runner-up Daniel Abt.

 GP3 Series

 Korjus left the Formula Renault 3.5 Series at the end of the 2012 season, moving to the GP3 Series for 2013, racing for Koiranen GP.
-He finished the season seventh overall, recording four podium, he finished in the points in 11 of the season's 16 races.
+He finished the season seventh overall, recording four podiums, and finished in the points in 11 of the season's 16 races.